sous-chefs/mysql/README.md

 =====================

 The Mysql Cookbook is a library cookbook that provides resource primitives (LWRPs) for use in recipes.
-It is designed to be reference example for creating highly reusable cross-platform cookbooks.
+It is designed to be a reference example for creating highly reusable cross-platform cookbooks.

 Scope